Navid2zp/go-wikidata/README.md

 // Create a request
 req, err := gowikidata.NewGetEntities([]string{"Q1"})

-// Configuration such as props, sites and etc. req.SetSites([]string{"enwiki", "fawiki"})
+// Configurations such as props, sites and etc. req.SetSites([]string{"enwiki", "fawiki"})

 // Call get to make the request based on the configurations